apapadaki-edu/smart-light-switch/README.md

 ```

 Luminosity value read from the analog pin, along with the switch's state (either being on or off, this depends on servo's angle; 0 degrees (closed), 130 degrees (open)), is published to the broker.
-with theme of "luminosity/SwitchPj3/dat" and in the form of "luminosity:servo_motor_angle";
+with topic of "luminosity/SwitchPj3/dat" and in the form of "luminosity:servo_motor_angle";
 -- The angles were decided with my house's switches in mind.
 Since I could not alter the switch from the inside, I used a servo motor that pushes up or down the already installed switch. --

 ```